Hello Kitty murder case: Kidnapping

-Chan Man-lok (陳文樂 (Chén Wénlè, can4 man4 lok6), alias Ah Lok or Ah Hsi, born 17 May 1965), a 33-year-old Wo Shing Wo triad member who had exhibited problematic behavior since middle school and had previous convictions for drug trafficking (in 1991), was one of Fan's regular clients at the brothel.
+Chan Man-lok (陳文樂 (Chén Wénlè); alias Ah Lok or Ah Hsi; born 17 May 1965), a 33-year-old Wo Shing Wo triad member who had exhibited problematic behavior since middle school and had previous convictions for drug trafficking (in 1991), was one of Fan's regular clients at the brothel.
 In early 1999, Fan stole Chan's wallet, which contained about $HK4,000 (roughly US$500).
 When Chan realized what had happened, he demanded Fan return the money in addition to a fee of $HK10,000.
 Although Fan immediately returned the stolen money, she needed more time to secure the additional fee.

-On 17 March 1999, Fan was abducted by three men and one girl at her flat in the Fu Yiu section of Lai Yiu Estate: Chan; his grooming victim Lau Ming-fong (劉明芳 (Liú Míngfāng, lau4 ming4 fong1), alias Ah Fong, 14), Leung Wai-lun (梁偉倫 (Liáng Wěilún, loeng4 wai5 leon4), alias Gangsta 1, 21), and Leung Shing-cho (梁勝祖 (Liáng Shèngzǔ, loeng4 sing3 zou2), alias Gangsta 2, possibly 26, boyfriend of Lau).
+On 17 March 1999, Fan was abducted by three men and one girl at her flat in the Fu Yiu section of Lai Yiu Estate: Chan; his 14-year-old grooming victim Lau Ming-fong (劉明芳 (Liú Míngfāng); alias Ah Fong), 21-year-old Leung Wai-lun (梁偉倫 (Liáng Wěilún); alias Gangsta 1), and Lau's boyfriend Leung Shing-cho (梁勝祖 (Liáng Shèngzǔ); alias Gangsta 2).
 The group took Fan to an apartment at No. 31 Granville Road, Tsim Sha Tsui, where they imprisoned her for a month.
 The apartment was rented by Chan himself, but was owned by two men referred to as Ah Sam and Ah Kao, who were not involved in gang activities.
 Initially, Chan had intended to make money off of Fan by pimping her out to other men.

 Prior to the kidnapping, both Leung Wai-lun and Leung Shing-cho worked at a retail store nearby Granville Road.

 Ordeal

 During her imprisonment, she was tortured and raped.
 According to one source, she was beaten with metal bars, sometimes while being strung up and used as a punching bag.
-On one occasion, Fan was kicked in the head around fifty times.
-Spices were rubbed into Fan's wounds, her legs and feet were burned with candle wax and hot plastic so that she was unable to walk.
+On one occasion, Fan was kicked in the head around 50 times.
+Spices were rubbed into Fan's wounds, and her legs and feet were burned with candle wax and hot plastic so that she was not able to walk.
 She was forced to smile and say she enjoyed the beatings; if she refused, they subjected her to even harsher torture.
 This treatment eventually led to traumatic shock and ultimately death.

 Fan succumbed to her wounds between 14 April and 15 April 1999.
 Some sources claim that she died while her captors were out, while others say she died overnight.
-Upon discovery of Fan's body, her captors dismembered and boiled the remains; her skull was sewed inside of a Hello Kitty doll filled with dead insects while the rest of the body was discarded.
+Upon discovery of Fan's body, her captors dismembered and boiled the remains; her skull was sewn inside of a Hello Kitty doll filled with dead insects while the rest of the body was discarded.